 As the name implies, fat-soluble vitamins are stored in fat.
 The fat hangs onto these vitamins until they’re needed, as long as six months.
 In contrast, water-soluble vitamins aren’t stored.
 Instead, they make their way through the body in the bloodstream.
 As a result, water-soluble vitamins need to be replenished more often.

-“Fat-soluble vitamins are A, D, E and K,” explains Jennifer Burgess, D.O., who’s in family medicine at Henry Ford Health System’s Commerce Township location.
+“Fat-soluble vitamins are A, D, E and K,” says Jennifer Burgess, D.O., who works in family medicine at Henry Ford Health System’s Commerce Township location.
 Vitamins B and C are water soluble.
 “With these vitamins, the body eliminates any extras.”